 We maintain a program to monitor compliance with federal and state laws and regulations applicable to the healthcare entities.
-We have a compliance officer who is charged with implementing and supervising our compliance program, which includes the adoption of (i) Standards of Conduct for our employees and affiliates and (ii) a process that specifies how employees, affiliates and others may report regulatory or ethical concerns to our compliance officer.
+The compliance program includes the adoption of (i) Standards of Conduct for our employees and affiliates and (ii) a process that specifies how employees, affiliates and others may report regulatory or ethical concerns.
 We believe that our compliance program meets the relevant standards provided by the Office of Inspector General of the Department of Health and Human Services.

 An important part of our compliance program consists of conducting periodic audits of various aspects of our operations and that of the contracted radiology practices.
-We also conduct mandatory educational programs designed to familiarize our employees with the regulatory requirements and specific elements of our compliance program.
+We also assist our clients with educational programs designed to familiarize them with the regulatory requirements and specific elements of our compliance program.